 Using Regulation 3 (4) of the Health Service (Control of Patient Information) Regulations 2002 and related legislation, the Secretary of State for Health has issued a notice (the COPI notice) that requires health organisations including GP surgeries, local authorities and government bodies to share confidential patient information for the duration of the pandemic.
 There are new services and information flows that have been set up to manage the outbreak.
 For instance, this practice is part of a Primary Care Network and a GP Federation.
-As such, it collaborates to deliver COVID vaccinations in this area and is part of a ‘buddy system’ so that if its staff are so affected by the virus, that the practice cannot operate, colleagues from other practices and other organisations can still provide you with care.
+As such, it collaborates to deliver COVID vaccinations and treatments in this area and is part of a ‘buddy system’ so that if its staff are so affected by the virus, that the practice cannot operate, colleagues from other practices and other organisations can still provide you with care.

 Automated processing of data will be used to identify vulnerable patients and patients needing to be shielded.

 NHS England and NHS Improvement and NHSX have developed a single, secure data-store to gather data from across the health and care system to manage and inform the Covid 19 response.